 New York was the most commonly used port for immigrants in the 19th and early 20th Centuries.
 The list below begins with New York, followed by Baltimore, Boston, Philadelphia, New Orleans, Galveston, and smaller ports.

-New York 1820-1897 (includes Castle Garden, the Barge Office, and Ellis Island)
+New York 1820-1962 (includes the Castle Garden, Barge Office, and Ellis Island years)

-Boston 1820-1963
+Boston 1820-1963 (with gaps)

 A separate webpage has been set up for the port of Boston.
 This webpage lists Boston passenger records and indexes from 1820-1963, online and off.
 Included is information about how to find the "missing" Boston passenger records from 1855-1856 and 1874-1882.